Riding Metra FAQs

 On weekdays, children ages 7 to 11 save 50 percent over One-Way fares.
 Children under 7 ride free when accompanied by a fare-paying adult (up to three children free per adult).
 Under no circumstances will children under 7 years of age be permitted to travel alone.
 On weekends and select holidays, kids ride FREE with Metra's Family Fares.
 Up to three children aged 11 and under ride free with each fare-paying adult.
 Purchase a ticket or use your Monthly Pass as the adult fare.
 Family Fares are also available on weekdays during the summer between Memorial Day and Labor Day.

 No refunds or replacement tickets will be issued for One-Way Tickets or Day Passes, Day Pass 5-Packs, Saturday/Sunday/Holiday Passes or Weekend passes.
-Refunds for unused Monthly Passes are available per the guidelines that can be found here, but lost, destroyed or stolen Monthly Passes will not be refunded or replaced.
-(Refunds for unused passes are pro-rated and subject to a $5 handling fee if returned after the first day of the month.)
+Refunds for Monthly Passes are available per the guidelines that can be found here, but lost, destroyed or stolen Monthly Passes will not be refunded or replaced.
+(Refunds for Monthly Passes are pro-rated and subject to a $5 handling fee if returned after the first day of the month.)

 Riding the Train Questions